leanneholmes/ReadingRoom/README.md

 dotnet build
 ```

-If you want to remove all test data and start with a fresh set, stop the server.
+If you want to remove all of the extra test data you've added and start with a fresh set, stop the server.
 Run these commands from the project level directory
 ```
 dotnet tool install --global dotnet-ef --version 7.0.2 dotnet ef database -drop -s API -p Persistence